 The North West Regional College is committed to safeguarding the privacy of our users while providing the highest possible quality of service.
-We will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998).
-See our Data Potection Policy
+We will only use the information that we collect about you lawfully (in accordance with Data Protection Legislation).
+See our Data Protection Policy

 The North West Regional College has produced a publication scheme in accordance with the Information Commissioner’s Office (ICO) model scheme.